V-Lev.15-S

 … emulate

-… He tried to emulate his mentor’s calm and thoughtful approach.
+… He tried to emulate his mentor’s success.

 … emulate